SAA Compliance

 Demerit Points following Suspension or Cancellation

-Demerit Points reset to 0 when the accredited person re-enters the scheme from suspension or cancellation.
+Demerit points reset to 0 when the accredited person re-enters the Scheme from suspension or cancellation.

 Review Requests